robomq/robomq.io/docs/STOMP.md

 ## Python

 ### Prerequisite
-The Python library we use for this example can be found at <https://pypi.python.org/pypi/stompest/>.
-Its GitHub repository is at <https://github.com/nikipore/stompest>.
+The Python library we use for this example can be found at <a href="https://pypi.python.org/pypi/stompest/" target="_blank">https://pypi.python.org/pypi/stompest/</a>.
+Its GitHub repository is at <a href="https://github.com/nikipore/stompest" target="_blank">https://github.com/nikipore/stompest</a>.
 It supports STOMP version 1.0, 1.1 and 1.2.

 You can install it through `sudo pip install stompest`.